tenebrius1/tp/docs/DeveloperGuide.md

 * stores the address book data i.e., all `Tutor` and `Student` objects (which are contained in a `UniqueTutorList` and `UniqueStudentList` object respectively).
 * stores the currently 'selected' `Tutor` and `Student` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Tutor>` and `ObservableList<Student>` respectively that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+This is exposed to the outside as a `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Tutor` and `Student` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Tutor` and `Student` needing their own `Tag` objects.<br>